BrandonQuinn/requestmanager/README.md

 Will be random numbers, stored in a database.
 I don't want anything stateless like HMAC or JWT, or any other kind simply because I want the app to have very nuanced control over tokens, expiries, global non-user associated tokens with custom permissions etc.

 I don't want to use a library for this, I wanted to come up with a solution myself for the fun and interest factor.
 Will perhaps look in to how to get a HMAC stateless style token working with a secret.

+### Error Management and Logging

+- print will be consistently used to write all exceptions to console
+- when exceptions occur, after print, they are raised again futher up until a json object can be return to the client from the api call.
+That way the end user gets the error, and the server logs it in the console for full visiblity
+- each exception message should by customised to easily located it in code - also should be closely related to the name of the function
+- TODO: Need a log file